-Pizza as a Service - On Prem, IaaS, PaaS, and SaaS Explained through Pie (Not Pi)
+Pizza as a Service analogy: On Prem, IaaS, PaaS & SaaS

-Thus, let us first look at the traditional on-premises world of content management systems.
+Let's first look at the traditional on-premises world of content management systems.
 In the pizza world that translates into you doing everything yourself—everything from getting the ingredients together, to having the equipment needed to turn those ingredients into a cooked pizza, to supplying the dining table and beverages for your complete pizza dinner.
 If you’re into creating your own home-grown CMS, I suppose you could stretch the analogy to say that you’ve gone to the extreme of growing your own tomatoes, milking your own cows and kneading your own dough.

 For example, with Ektron SaaS (you knew I was going there, didn’t you?), you can put resources on business innovation, not on datacenter overhead.
 You get agility, because you can easily create and manage content without involving IT.
 You get peace of mind, because installation, provisioning, and monitoring are taken care of by Ektron.
 And you should see lower costs and reduce overall website technology spending by lowering upfront investments and scaling needs based on actual demands.